Alexandermis/user.js/README.md

 ### Change the search engine
 DuckDuckGo or Startpage for example

-## Apply a custom style
+## If you want apply a custom style
-copy - [chrome](https://github.com/Alexandermis/FirefoxStyle) folder inside the profile
+This is my custom style - [FirefoxStyle](https://github.com/Alexandermis/FirefoxStyle)